Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 There are three ways to write javascript code:

-1. Embedding code
+1. Inline code
-2. Inline code
+2. Internal code
 3. External file

-**4. What does "use strict"?**
+**4. What does "use strict" mean?**
 - Strict mode is introduced in (ES5).
-Strict mode is useful in situations where you can create a global variables can create bugs in the code
+Using strict mode is a way to tell the javascript engine to enforce stricter rules during code execution.
+By adding 'use strict' at the beginning of a script
 ```
+Example: -
-x = 9; // ReferenceError: x is not defined
+x = 9; // Throws ReferenceError: x is not defined
 ```

 **5. What are Data Types?**